IncredibleProgress/Sweetheart/README.md

   - it ensures the efficiency of your coding effort
   - it allows you to operate without cloud services

-## Rock-solid components for supporting innovative capabilities
+## Rock-solid pillars for supporting innovative capabilities

-Ubuntu - NginxUnit - RethinkDB - Rust - Python - React/Typescript - TailwindCss - Websocket
+  - Basement: Ubuntu - NginxUnit - Rust - RethinkDB - Websocket
+  - Application: **Python** - **React**/Typescript - TailwindCss
+  - Charged extras: Code4all tools for the enterprise

 more details Coming Soon !

+### why RethinkDB should be used in businesses ?

+Maybe some of you can be surprised with regards to RethinkDB, because this not currently the best known database server.
+Believe it will become one of these within next years.
+Sweetheart intends to provide a NoSQL and JSON-based database for performances and versatility purposes.
+In comparison RethinkDB won't support big binaries like for example MongoDB can do, but this is not a concern for considered enterprise solutions here.
+On the other hand collaborative work between people must be considered at the highest level in any enterprise and organization.
+Meaning that working together on same data using several devices has to be the normal way, not a big challenge.
+Usually implementing real-time capabilities on database systems is technically sophisticated.
+Because originally the involved technologies were not made for such expectations.
+RethinkDB is designed for it.
+Furthermore the admin interface is great, the queries made with ReQL are great, there is no need of any ORM, and no SQL injection attacks risk exists.